johanndiep/master-thesis/README.md

 # Ultra-Wideband Localization Error Correction using Gaussian Process for UAV Flight

-This GitLab repository contains the code for the "Ultra-Wideband Localization Error Correction using Gaussian Process for Teach-and-Repeat UAV Flight" project.
+This GitLab repository contains the code for the "Ultra-Wideband Localization Error Correction using Gaussian Process for UAV Flight" project.
 It was developed in the context of a master thesis at ETH Zurich.

+## Summary

+This repository contains the development of an accurate localization system using UWB technology.
+It addresses the learning-based modeling of ranging offsets due to anisotropic antennas and radio signal noises.
+This project resulted in a fast deployable system for smooth camera shots using drones on a professional filmset.

 ## Context